nginx/unit-docs/source/configuration.rst

           }
       }

-   This way, we can route requests to applications by the requests' target
+   This way, requests are routed by their target URIs between applications:
-   URIs:

    .. code-block:: console

          $ curl http://localhost/blog     # Targets the 'blog' app
          $ curl http://localhost/sandbox  # Targets the 'sandbox' app

-   A different approach can dispatch requests by the :samp:`Host` header field received from the client:
+   A different approach can put the :samp:`Host` header field received from the client to the same use:

    .. code-block:: json